gopheracademy/gopheracademy-web/content/code-generation-from-the-ast.md

 }
 ```

-This shows that we automatically detect go-routines and re-write the
+This shows that we automatically detect goroutines and rewrite the
-source to handle any potential panics that might occur w/in that
+source to handle any potential panics that might occur within that
 goroutine.

-This tool is new and <u>*experimental*</u> and yes, it might eat your cat - so if
+This tool is new and ***experimental*** and yes, it might eat your cat - so if
 you find any bugs or want to extend functionality please create a pull
 request.

-We hope this makes developing in go much easier and makes you the end
+We hope this makes developing in Go much easier and makes you, the end
-developer more productive.
+developer, more productive.
 You can stop guessing whether or not you are
 covered and just pump out code instead.

-## Looking towards the Future
+## Looking Towards the Future
 I think in the future we might look at making this more general
 purpose and including some vim/emacs plugins.